 Developed By: Committee on Pain Medicine Last Amended: October 17, 2018 (original approval: October 16, 2002)

-The management of acute and chronic pain via continuous epidural, intrathecal and peripheral nerve catheter techniques is safe and effective.
-In order to provide optimum patient care, it is essential that registered nurses participate in the management of these analgesic modalities.
-This is the current and established standard of care.
+The management of pain via continuous epidural, intrathecal, interfascial plane, or peripheral nerve catheter techniques is safe and effective.
+In order to provide optimal patient care, nursing care is essential in the management of these analgesic modalities.
+This is the current standard of care.

-A registered nurse (RN) qualified by education, experience, credentials and on-going competency assessment who follows a patient-specific protocol written by a qualified physician should, under the direction of a physician, be allowed to:
+A registered nurse (RN) qualified by education, experience, credentials and on-going competency assessment who follows a patient-specific protocol written by a qualified physician should, under the direction of a physician anesthesiologist, be allowed to:

-The role of the RN in actively and safely participating in these aspects of acute and chronic pain management has been well-established.
-Major nursing organizations strongly support involvement of the RN in these specific aspects of continuous regional analgesia.
-Their participation in small community hospitals, large medical centers, hospices, long-term care centers and patient homes has contributed significantly to the success of these techniques in the management of pain.
-The RN has been active in all aspects of established catheter and infusion care in all settings where the techniques are employed, including the post anesthesia care unit, intensive care unit, hospital ward and within the outpatient setting.
+The role of the RN in actively and safely collaborating with physicians in pain management has been well-established.
+Major nursing organizations strongly support involvement of the RN in specific aspects of continuous regional analgesia.
+Their participation throughout the continuum of inpatient, ambulatory, long-term, and hospice care has contributed significantly to the success of these pain management techniques.